What makes IT project governance different from normal project governance? And what are the barriers project managers face when running IT projects?

-The demand for IT projects is constantly growing with Gartner projecting that global IT spending will reach a total of $4.5 trillion by 2022.
-This is no new trend with 89% of companies already prepared to grow their IT budgets from 2019.
+As the world relies more and more on technology, and especially with the rise of Artificial Intelligence, organisations are putting an increasing value IT projects.
+Demand is constantly growing, with Gartner projecting that global IT spending will reach a total of $4.5 trillion by 2022.
+This isn’t a new trend either.
+Some 89% of companies already prepared to grow their IT budgets from 2019.

-While the core functions of project governance are largely universal, the techniques used may vary significantly depending on the context of the project, particularly its methodology.
-Historically, project governance has been discussed in light of traditional Waterfall-based stage-gate methodologies that are sometimes considered unsuited from IT projects.
+While the core functions of project governance are largely universal, the techniques may vary depending on the project’s context and its methodology.
+Historically, project governance has been understood as traditional Waterfall-based stage-gate methodologies, which has been considered unsuitable for IT project governance.

-Many IT projects apply iterative methodologies like Agile that are inherently different from traditional methodologies due to their emphasis on customer value, flexible requirements, iterative structures, and self-governing qualities.
-These inherent differences have often led Agile advocates to declare that project governance has no place in Agile projects.
-We believe otherwise.
-While Agile projects may be different, it does not mean that project governance is no longer valid.
+Many IT projects apply iterative methodologies like Agile that are inherently different from traditional methodologies.
+These differences have led Agile advocates to declare that project governance has no place in IT projects.
+This is mostly due to their emphasis on customer value, flexible requirements, iterative structures, and self-governing qualities.
+However, while Agile projects may indeed be different, that does not mean that project governance is invalid.

-No matter if you are running Waterfall-based or Agile-based projects, every project team wants to make the right decision and make these decisions faster to achieve their objectives.
-Agile governance is not about adding more rules to a flexible framework, but about establishing the fastest route that creates the most value.
+Whether you’re running Waterfall or Agile-based projects, every project team wants to make the right decisions to achieve their goals.
+Agile governance is not about adding more rules to projects, but about establishing the fastest route to create the most value.

 What is IT Governance

-IT projects are often iterative and demands for product upgrades, updates and new products are always fighting for priority.
-IT demand governance (ITDG) is the way that all these demands are prioritised and selected.
-Gartner defines ITDG as the ‘process by which organizations ensure the effective evaluation, selection, prioritization, and funding of competing IT investments; oversee their implementation, and extract (measurable) business benefits.’
+IT projects are often iterative, and demands for product upgrades, updates, and new products are always fighting for priority.
+IT demand governance (ITDG) determines how all these demands are prioritised and selected.
+Gartner’s extended definition includes further details about ITDG, including the ‘process by which organizations ensure the effective evaluation, selection, prioritization, and funding of competing IT investments; oversee their implementation, and extract (measurable) business benefits.’

-IT Governance Frameworks are often concerned with managing 5 key aspects:
+IT Project Governance Frameworks are often concerned with 5 key aspects:

 - Strategic Alignment: Making sure that IT investments and projects are aligned with the business strategy